 Humidity can be an important factor depending on your climate.
-Left unchecked, humid air inside the trailer can condense resulting in water damage and mold.
+Left unchecked, humid air inside the trailer can condense resulting in water damage, mold and warping.
 In humid areas, the use of either an absorbent or powered dehumidifier is recommended.